 The day after my mother died I was feeling grateful.
 There was a beautiful moon in the sky that reminded me of Alice in Wonderland Cheshire cat’s smile.
 It was one of my mom’s favorite characters and I knew that, in some way, she wanted to tell me I had to keep smiling and living life to its fullest.
 Every day I take a moment to stop and reflect upon all the gifts life has blessed me with: a healthy body, a shelter above my head, food on my table, the love of my Family and Friends, an endless Creativity, the possibility to follow my Dreams, traveling the world, meeting new people, sharing my stories, the Nature I’m surrounded by.
 The list of things I am grateful for is endless and surprisingly it’s the little things I’m the most grateful for.

 Gratitude creates a powerful energy within us that reflects on our outer world.
 The more Gratitude we put out there, the more the Universe responds by sending us back the things we are grateful for.

-As a conclusion, here’s my answer to the question at the beginning of this article: I believe that the most stylish people in the world are the ones who dress themselves with VALUES.
+As a conclusion, here’s my answer to the question at the beginning of this article: I believe that the most stylish people in the world are the ones who dress in VALUES.